Is disability a political issue?

 You might also like

-11SHARES John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week.
-A minister has admitted that it
+John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week. • The care watchdog has backed calls

-John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week. • A leading disabled activist was left
+John Pring, who runs the Disability News Service, publishes his weekly news round-ups of the happenings in the disability world the past week. • Three of the country’s leading disability organisations